axibase/atsd-use-cases/research/hawaii-prices/README.md

 4. Add your desired data.gov dataset to the job to enable data collection.
 Click **Run** to collect data for the first time.
 5. Log in to ATSD and open a sample Socrata portal to explore the data.

-If you require assistance in installing this software or have any questions, please feel free to [contact us](https://axibase.com/feedback/) and we would be happy to help!
+If you require assistance in installing this software or have any questions, feel free to [contact us](https://axibase.com/feedback/) and we would be happy to help!